avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 If your assembly has a genome size or GC content far outside these ranges, it would probably be a good idea to investigate whether your assembly likely contains contamination from another species' DNA (see below).

-Other commonly used measures of assembly quality are the number of contigs and the number of non-ATCG characters.
-We would usually consider that an assembly is of relatively good quality if it consists of :math:`<` 700 contigs, and contains :math:`<` 50,000 non-ATCG characters.
-If the assembly for your isolate has more contigs, or more ATCG characters, it is relatively poor quality and so this may introduce errors into further bioinformatic analyses that you carry out using Vibriowatch.
+Another commonly used measures of assembly quality is the number of contigs.
+We would usually consider that an assembly is of relatively good quality if it consists of :math:`<` 700 contigs.
+If the assembly for your isolate has more contigs, it is relatively poor quality and so this may introduce errors into further bioinformatic analyses that you carry out using Vibriowatch.

-In the example above, the genome for the isolate has 62 contigs and 695 non-ATCG characters, so is relatively good quality.
+In the example above, the genome for the isolate has 62 contigs, so is relatively good quality.

 Download the assembly for your isolate
 --------------------------------------